fonoster/routr/SPECS.md

      │gRPC Response│                                  │
      │<────────────│                                  │
  ┌───┴────┐ ┌──────┴───────┐                 ┌────────┴────────┐
- │EdgePort│ │Message Router│                 │Message Processor│ └────────┘ └──────────────┘                 └─────────────────┘
+ │EdgePort│ │Message Dispatcher│                 │Message Processor│ └────────┘ └──────────────┘                 └─────────────────┘
 ```

 **Brief Description**

-The *Message Router* component takes a SIP message and forwards them to the corresponding Message Processor.
+The *Message Dispatcher* component takes a SIP message and forwards them to the corresponding Message Processor.
 The matching process is done using the request coming from the *EdgePort*.

-The *Message Router* will always use the first processor that matches a request, and use a *fallback* processor only as of the last option.
-If no match is found for the given request, the server MUST respond with a `SIP 405: Method Not Allowed.` The *Message Router* component does not manipulate the SIP Messages in any way.
+The *Message Dispatcher* will always use the first processor that matches a request, and use a *fallback* processor only as of the last option.
+If no match is found for the given request, the server MUST respond with a `SIP 405: Method Not Allowed.` The *Message Dispatcher* component does not manipulate the SIP Messages in any way.

 **Functional Requirements**

-The following functions are Must have for an implementation of a *Message Router*:
+The following functions are Must have for an implementation of a *Message Dispatcher*:

 - *Stateless Service* - The service must be built in such a way to allow for scalability
 - *Accept gRPC Requests* - Accept gRPC Requests